2022 NFL Preseason: Which Games Are Scheduled for Friday?

-2022 NFL preseason: Which games are scheduled for Friday? originally appeared on NBC Sports Chicago
+2022 NFL preseason: Which games are scheduled for Thursday? originally appeared on NBC Sports Washington

 The full flow of NFL preseason is about to get underway.